Former Swiss official loses appeal over Russia bear hunt trip

 A former Russia specialist with the federal police, accused of accepting benefits during a bear hunting trip to Russia, has had his appeal rejected.

-The appeals chamberexternal link of the Swiss Federal Criminal Court on Friday confirmedexternal link the original judgement that the former police official had accepted benefits on the excursion.
+The appeals chamber of the Swiss Federal Criminal Court on Friday confirmed the original judgement that the former police official had accepted benefits on the excursion.

 The 60-year-old took part in the trip in August 2016, accepting an invitation from the then deputy Russian federal prosecutor, with whom he was said to have “friendly contact” due to his frequent trips to Russia.